sudo-barun/xylem-js-doc/README.md

-This repo contains for XylemJS.
+This repo contains documentation for XylemJS.